 III.
 Seek Jesus' Teaching in Your Own Life: Examine Yourself as You Seek Meaning in the Midst of Despair

 Jeremiah did this.
 Jeremiah wept with those who wept.
 He rested in God's attributes.
-Then he said, "Let us examine our ways and test them, and let us return to the LORD" (Lam.
-3:40).
+Then he said, "Let us examine our ways and test them, and let us return to the LORD" (Lamentations 3:40).

 It is very much like Jesus in the New Testament.
 There was an atrocity brought to Jesus to see what He would do with it.
 Note as I read again that Jesus answers like a good rabbi with a question.
 He knows they see life as "sin and get zapped -- do good and be blessed," but life is more complicated than that.
 So Jesus ups the ante and brings up another case -- another calamity.
 It is not a bridge collapsing but a tower.
 He tells us clearly that these did not die because they were worse sinners.
 He does not explain, but He calls us to see that calamity and tragedy in this life become visible reminders of what happens when we ignore the brevity of life and that there are eternal consequences to our relationship with Jesus Christ today.
 Jesus is calling for each and every one of us to examine our lives and our relationship with Him as we witness bridges collapsing.
 What do we see?

 First, we live in a world under the influence of sin.
-Sin has enslaved all of creation to the principle of entropy (Rom.
-8:19-23).
+Sin has enslaved all of creation to the principle of entropy (Romans 8:19-23).
 Sin affects even innocent lives, and we can be alive one moment and in eternity the next.

 Secondly, we must be ready in every season of life to leave this world and meet God.
 The earthquake that hit Haiti last about 30 seconds.
 In that time, hundreds of thousands of souls left this planet; but even as I speak, even more all over the world suddenly will pass from this world into the presence of the Creator.
 Are we ready to go?
 For the brevity of life is ever before us, beckoning, calling, crying that we turn to the Lord while there is time.
 Jesus also calls for us to repent, to examine ourselves and to turn to Him.